 Balcony gardens tend to consist of collections of small potted plants, each of which has its own maintenance needs.
 Jenny's garden (above) is a lovely example of this, but just as often balcony gardens tend to look a bit worse for wear, precisely because each little pot requires individual attention and care, a task which can easily overwhelm a busy apartment dweller.
-Perhaps we're all going at our balcony gardens
+Perhaps we're all going at our balcony gardens the wrong way?

 In fact, larger, more mature potted plants might make more sense for balcony gardens than small pots; having just a few different plants in your balcony garden, each of them well suited to the particular light and wind conditions, makes for much easier maintenance.
 And the look is a bit more refined than a motley collection of pots (which can, of course, be beautiful, but sometimes results in a cluttered look).